 So, claimants who don't have to claim Universal Credit and who would be worse off on UC, are better off not claiming it.
 But, if their only option is UC, then any delay in claiming UC will probably mean that they lose out.

 The trouble is, the rules are complicated!

-The best thing a claimant can do, if they are told they have no option but to claim UC, is to get specialist advice without delay.
-If you are not sure whether a claimant needs to claim UC please email us: firstname.lastname@example.org
+The best thing a claimant can do, if they are told they have no option but to claim UC, is to get specialist advice from a Welfare Benefits Adviser without delay.

 Won't claimants have to go onto UC soon anyway?

-The DWP's plan is that all those claimants that need to be on Universal Credit will be moved onto it by the end of 2024 (could be delayed further).
+The DWP's plan is that all those claimants that need to be on Universal Credit will be moved onto it by the end of 2028 (timetable here).
 So for some claimants this is a long way off.

-Additionally, where someone 'opts' to claim UC ie moves onto UC by 'natural migration' they receive the level of UC that they are entitled to.
-But if they stay on the legacy benefit system and get moved onto UC by 'managed migration' then the government have promised many claimants transitional protection if the level of UC they are entitled to is less than the level of legacy benefits they have been getting.
+Where someone opts to claim UC ie moves onto UC by 'natural' or 'voluntary' migration, they receive the level of UC that they are entitled to.
+But if they stay on the legacy benefit system and get moved onto UC by 'managed migration' then the government have promised many claimants transitional protection (in the form of a Transitional Element) if the level of UC they are entitled to is less than the level of legacy benefits they have been getting.

-If someone doesn't have to claim UC yet, many are generally better off not doing so!
+If someone doesn't have to claim UC yet, many - but not all - are better off not doing so.